Teaching Ceramics at Georgia Southern University

 Dirt and pixels are both effective mediums.

-As an artist and educator, my interests are well suited to the educational environment unique to ceramics art instruction.
-An interdisciplinary awareness acknowledges the parallels between established genres, supports engagement in artistic diversity, and allows innovation in the field of ceramics.
-I am
+My interests are well suited to the educational environment unique to ceramics art instruction as an artist and educator.
+An interdisciplinary awareness acknowledges the parallels between established genres, supports engagement in artistic diversity and allows innovation in the field of ceramics.

 sense in each student.
-Decoding their personal reasoning and interpretations is an approach I value.
-In each class, I provide a supportive environment where students feel safe to explore and take risks while pursuing their vision.
-An effective teacher knows when to step out the way of each student’s creativity while upholding high standards and expectations.
+Providing a supportive environment where students feel safe to explore and take risks while pursuing their vision is an approach I value.
+An effective teacher knows when to step out of the way of each student’s creativity while upholding high standards and expectations.

-Beginning level students are introduced to the primary techniques used to create artworks while learning fundamental methods of concept development.
-Primary materials require creative engagement and lively exploration to arrive at a unique solution.
-Each assignment underscores exposure, experimentation and playfulness as well as basic research and development practices.
-Collaboration is promoted not only as a way to make art but also as a way of life and through this shared process, each student can make each project their own, develop multiple perspectives, and break free of the assumptions about what art is, and can be.
-Students also become familiar with historical as well as contemporary artists who use sculptural forms of expression and attain an understanding of where their work might fit into this continuum.
+Each assignment underscores exposure, experimentation, playfulness, and basic research and development practices.
+Collaboration is promoted to make art and as a way of life.
+Through this shared process, each student can make each project their own, develop multiple perspectives, and break free of assumptions about what art is.
+Students also become familiar with historic and contemporary artists who use sculptural forms of expression and understand where their work might fit into this continuum.

 Mature art grows from a solid foundation, mastery, and sustained exploration.
-Advanced courses continue to build a vocabulary of technical skills with an emphasis on individual creative research and meaningful concept development.
+Advanced courses continue to build a vocabulary of technical skills, emphasizing individual creative research and meaningful concept development.
 Students are introduced to more advanced tools and processes and continue to articulate themselves within the rapidly transforming and expanding field of contemporary art practice.
-Today, digital technologies, material knowledge, ecological/social awareness can all pair with utilitarian and sculptural, and installation ceramics.
+Today, digital technologies, material knowledge, and ecological/social awareness can pair with utilitarian and sculptural and installation ceramics.
 Constructing and maintaining equipment is also essential and required.
-Advanced students strengthen technical skills through courses that focus on the rigorous development of skills and concepts with the goal of pursuing and maintaining an individual approach to material and process.
+Advanced students strengthen technical skills through courses that focus on the rigorous development of skills and concepts to pursue and maintain an individual approach to material and process.